 Last month over 200 van life nomads sat in a circle at the Vanlife Diaries Tetons Gathering and talked openly about loneliness, depression, social media, and mental health.
 We shared, cried, laughed, commiserated, and connected about the highs and lows of life on the road.
+I talked about my experience with BetterHelp remote therapy and how it’s changed my life.

-I try to talk about mental health a lot, particularly my experience with BetterHelp remote therapy, because I don’t want anyone to think they’re alone in this.
+I try to talk about mental health a lot, particularly my experience with BetterHelp, because I don’t want anyone to think they’re alone in this.
 We all have negative self-talk “lies” we tell ourselves that hold us back from becoming our happiest self.
 These lies typically come from our childhood but we often put ourselves in situations as adults (family, work, relationships) that reinforce the lies we tell ourselves and continue to hold us back.

 There are so many books that help us see clearly how we’re holding ourselves back, including a few favorites, You Are A Badass, The Big Leap, and The Artist’s Way, but reading a book doesn’t always lead to actual, tangible change.
 That’s why I’ve incorporated remote therapy into my daily life.
 I’ve had a membership with BetterHelp for several months now and it’s not only helped me get out of my depressed slump, but it’s helped me shoot into the sky like a freaking rocket ship actualizing my potential to lead an awesome life.
 Seriously.